Lincolndale Agricultural School

 Lincolndale Agricultural School for Boys was a Catholic charity run by Barnabas McDonald in Lincolndale, New York.
 It opened in 1912 for orphans to be trained for agricultural and industrial work.
-In time, this evolved into Lincoln Hall, which remains active in 2021.

 Background

 Lincolndale Agricultural School was an adjunct to the New York Catholic Protectory, a facility for orphans, children referred by the courts, or those entrusted by parents who were unable to provide adequate care.
 The main campus was located in the Parkchester section of the Bronx.
 The Boys Department was managed by the Christian Brothers, while the girls and younger children were cared for by the Sisters of Charity of New York.
 In 1902, the brothers opened St. Philip's Home on Broome Street in Manhattan as transitional housing for boys who had "aged out" of the Protectory's care program.
 It assisted with job placement and served as a center to help former students establish themselves to live independently.